 Small wins.
 Big wins.
 Celebrate them all!

-In addition to the many health benefits (Benefits Of Quitting), quitting smoking has many financial benefits as well (savings calculator).
+In addition to the many health benefits of quitting smoking, it too has many financial benefits as well.
 Celebrate yourself by spending the money you are saving by quitting smoking, on something rewarding and fun.
 You are doing something incredible, so don’t forget to celebrate your wins, both big and small.

 Tip 9: The Double P